signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 [`[DefaultValue]`](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.defaultvalueattribute)
 attribute must then be used to provide a default value.
 The empty string being a quite natural "default" for a non nullable string, if no `[DefaultValue]` exists, the empty string is automatically used.
-The other basic type that is a reference type is the `object`: there MUST be a `[DefaultValue]` attribute defined for all non nullable `object`.
+The other basic type that is a reference type is the `object`: if it's not an "Abstract Read Only Property" (see below) there MUST be a `[DefaultValue]` attribute defined for all non nullable `object` properties.

 For any other non nullable property types (records, collection, IPoco) the constructor must be able to synthesize a default instance.